KovvuriSriSuryaVigneshReddy/SuryaMain/README.md

 - 🔐 Explore **Cybersecurity** and ethical hacking basics.
 - ☁️ Dive into **Cloud Technologies** like AWS or Azure.
 - 🤝 Collaborate with other developers on GitHub & contribute to open-source.
+- 🎓 Get internship or work experience in software development.
 - 🗣️ Improve communication and leadership skills through team projects.

 ---